Christie's to auction rare large diamond in November

-HONG KONG (Reuters) - A 163.41-carat flawless white diamond found last year in Angola will go to auction in Geneva on Nov.
+HONG KONG, Sept 28 (Reuters) - A 163.41-carat flawless white diamond found last year in Angola will go to auction in Geneva on Nov.
 14, global auction house Christie’s said on Thursday.

 “The largest stone that ever come up on the market before of this quality was 110 carats,” Francois Curiel, Christie’s chairman for Europe and Asia, said at a showing of the diamond in Hong Kong.